Treasurer's Office - Debt Management

 Yes, you must complete batch processing of all sales receipts at the end of each business day.

-In some cases processing credit cards online or through software, batching is automatically done.
+In some cases processing with standalone devices (terminals), credit cards online or through software, batching is automatically done.
 However, one must verify sales receipts each business day.

 Treasurer's Office - Merchant Services